typesafehub/prod-suite-management-doc/guides/lagom-dcos-marathon-deploy-microservices/src/main/paradox/index.md

 #### The Setup

-This guide demonstrates the solution using the [Chirper](https://github.com/lagom/lagom-java-chirper-example) Lagom example app.
+This guide demonstrates the solution using the [Chirper (Maven)](https://github.com/lagom/lagom-java-maven-chirper-example) Lagom example app.
 Before continuing, make sure you have the following installed and configured on your local
 machine: